bocchilorenzo/ntscraper/README.md

 Parameters:
 - term: search term
 - mode: modality to scrape the tweets.
 Default is 'term' which will look for tweets containing the search term.
 Other modes are 'hashtag' to search for a hashtag and 'user' to scrape tweets from a user profile
 - number: number of tweets to scrape.
 Default is -1 (no limit).
-If 'since' is specified, this is bypassed.
 - since: date to start scraping from, formatted as YYYY-MM-DD.
 Default is None
 - until: date to stop scraping at, formatted as YYYY-MM-DD.
 Default is None
 - near: location to search tweets from.
 Default is None (anywhere)